Encapsulation (computer programming): Information hiding

-Under the definition that encapsulation "can be used to hide data members and member functions", the internal representation of an object is generally hidden from view outside of the object's definition.
+Under the definition that encapsulation "can be used to hide data members and member functions", the internal representation of an object is generally hidden outside of the object's definition.
 Typically, only the object's own methods can directly inspect or manipulate its fields.
 Hiding the internals of the object protects its integrity by preventing users from setting the internal data of the component into an invalid or inconsistent state.
 A supposed benefit of encapsulation is that it can reduce system complexity, and thus increase robustness, by allowing the developer to limit the interdependencies between software components.

-Some languages like Smalltalk and Ruby only allow access via object methods, but most others (e.g., C++, C#, Delphi or Java) offer the programmer a degree of control over what is hidden, typically via keywords like public and private.
+Some languages like Smalltalk and Ruby only allow access via object methods, but most others (e.g., C++, C#, Delphi or Java) offer the programmer some control over what is hidden, typically via keywords like public and private.
 ISO C++ standard refers to protected, private and public as "access specifiers" and that they do not "hide any information".
 Information hiding is accomplished by furnishing a compiled version of the source code that is interfaced via a header file.

 Almost always, there is a way to override such protection – usually via reflection API (Ruby, Java, C#, etc.), sometimes by mechanism like name mangling (Python), or special keyword usage like friend in C++.
 Systems that provide object-level capability-based security (adhering to the object-capability model) are an exception, and guarantee strong encapsulation.